-The Compensation Committee has considered whether the Company's overall compensation program for employees in 2018 creates incentives for employees to take excessive or unreasonable risks that could materially harm the Company.
-We believe that several features of our compensation policies for management employees appropriately mitigate such risks, including a mix of long and short term compensation incentives that we believe is properly weighted, the uniformity of compensation policies across the Company, and the use of our 2018 business plan, which the Compensation Committee regards as setting an appropriate level of risk taking for the Company as a baseline for our annual incentive plan targets.
+The Compensation Committee has considered whether the Company's overall compensation program for employees in 2020 creates incentives for employees to take excessive or unreasonable risks that could materially harm the Company.
+We believe that several features of our compensation policies for management employees appropriately mitigate such risks, including a mix of long and short term compensation incentives that we believe is properly weighted, the uniformity of compensation policies across the Company, and the use of our 2020 business plan, which the Compensation Committee regards as setting an appropriate level of risk taking for the Company as a baseline for our annual incentive plan targets.
 We also believe the Company's internal legal and financial controls appropriately mitigate the probability and potential impact of an individual employee committing the Company to a harmful long-term business transaction in exchange for short-term compensation benefits.
-The Compensation Committee believes that the risks inherent with the vesting provisions of certain of the 2018 RSU grants that vest upon the increase of the Company's stock performance and growth are mitigated by the balance of the overall compensation package of the executive officers, as well as the long-term vesting of the RSUs granted in prior periods that require sustainability of the stock price and other long-term growth factors.
+The Compensation Committee believes that the risks inherent with the vesting provisions of certain of the 2020 RSU grants that vest upon increases in the Company's Adjusted EBITDA are mitigated by the balance of the overall compensation package of the executive officers, as well as the long-term vesting of the RSUs granted in prior periods that require sustainability of the stock price and other long-term growth factors.